Mulodo-Salesforce-Training/DemoDX/PR-Template.md

 # Description

-Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context.
-List any dependencies that are required for this change.

-Fixes # (issue)
+Fixes # (issue):

+Please include a summary such as samples below:

+- [ ] Issue about logging function (Refer: [link])
+- [ ] Issue about delete account function (Refer: [link])

+Develop new feature:

+Please include a summary such as developing registering account module.
+Specification: [link]

 ## Type of change